microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

     - If the labels you want to use for auto-labeling are configured to use visual markings (headers, footers, watermarks), note that these are not applied to documents.

+- We recommend that you have your label taxonomy and hierarchy defined in a label policy applied to all users to help them get started with manual labeling from the information worker side.
+- [Optional] While it is important to have your label taxonomy mostly defined, this does not include the need to define protection actions like encyrption.
+Encryption can be added to the label properties after the fact.
+Since protections are checked every time a document is opened, changes in protections to labels will be enforced.

  - If the labels apply [encryption](https://docs.microsoft.com/en-us/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide):
 	    - When the auto-labeling policy includes locations for SharePoint or OneDrive, the label must be configured for the **Assign permissions now** setting.
 	    - When the auto-labeling policy is just for Exchange, the label can be configured for either **Assign permissions now** or **Let users assign permissions** (for the Do Not Forward or Encrypt-Only options).

-- We recommend that you have your label taxonomy and hierarchy defined in a label policy applied to all users to help them get started with manual labeling from the information worker side.
     - In defining your labels, you can set up in-app auto-labeling recommendations, where you define what sensitive information you are concerned about, and information workers will see a banner that says that recommends them to label this document with that label if your defined sensitive information is found in the document they are working with.
     - You can define a default label in your label policy that is automatically applied to files and emails in use that have not been manually labeled.